klohner/honeywell-wireless-doorbell/README.md

 ## Transmitting a signal using a Yard Stick One

-Convert the signal you want to send as a hex value representing the symbols in the signal where a 1 is a HIGH symbol and a 0 is a LOW symbol.
+Convert the signal you want to send as a hex value representing the symbols in the signal where a 1 bit is a HIGH symbol and a 0 bit is a LOW symbol.

 ```python
 import sys